 Growing up, I used to love watching VH1’s Behind the Music.
-The songs by my favorite artists – Tori Amos, Paul Simon, Steven Wilson / Porcupine Tree, Sarah McLachlan – are wonderful by themselves, but knowing the stories behind them makes them even more special to me.
+The songs by my favorite artists – Tori Amos, Paul Simon, Loreena McKennitt, Sarah McLachlan – are wonderful by themselves, but knowing the stories behind them makes them even more special to me.

 Because I tend to write cryptic lyrics, I thought you might want to learn a little more about the stories behind each song.
 I’ve also included the lyrics, because sometimes you can’t understand what the hell I’m singing, LOL!
 (Like, did CCR sing “There’s a bad moon on the rise” or was it “There’s a bathroom on the right”?
 Two very different messages!)